zapabob/ROCm/docs/understand/file_reorg.md

 1. `#include<header_file.h>` needs to be changed to `#include <component/header_file.h>`

-   For eg: `#include <hip.h>` needs to change to `#include <hip/hip.h>`
+   For example: `#include <hip.h>` needs to change to `#include <hip/hip.h>`

-2. Any variable in cmake or makefiles pointing to component folder needs to changed.
+2. Any variable in CMake or Makefiles pointing to component folder needs to changed.

-   For eg: `VAR1=/opt/rocm/hip` needs to be changed to `VAR1=/opt/rocm` `VAR2=/opt/rocm/hsa` needs to be changed to `VAR2=/opt/rocm`
+   For example: `VAR1=/opt/rocm/hip` needs to be changed to `VAR1=/opt/rocm` `VAR2=/opt/rocm/hsa` needs to be changed to `VAR2=/opt/rocm`

 3. Any reference to `/opt/rocm/<component>/bin` or `/opt/rocm/<component>/lib`